 Changes to Common Rule could affect biobanks

-For years, federal regulations have deemed the research use of deidentified blood and tissue samples collected in clinical procedures to be non-human subjects research, and therefore has not required informed consent from the patients from whom they were taken.
+For years, federal regulations have deemed the research use of deidentified blood and tissue samples collected in clinical procedures to be non-human subjects research, and therefore, they have not required informed consent from the patients from whom they were taken.

 The changes as proposed would apply only to specimens collected after the effective date of the final rule.
-However biobanks that currently take in leftover deidentified samples from clinical procedures may be required to change the way they do business going forward.
+However biobanks that take in leftover deidentified samples from clinical procedures might be required to change the way they do business going forward.

 The degree of those changes would depend on the operations of an individual biobank.
 Vanderbilt University in Nashville, TN, for example, collects leftover blood samples from clinical use for its BioVU bank.
-But Todd Rice, MD, medical director of the Vanderbilt Human Research Protection Program, notes that everyone who receives care at Vanderbilt signs a form stating that they understand specimens taken from them may be used for research.
+But everyone who receives care at Vanderbilt signs a form stating that they understand specimens taken from them might be used for research, says Todd Rice, MD, medical director of the Vanderbilt Human Research Protection Program.
 People who do not want this research use of their specimens may check a box to opt out of the program.

 He says that while the change requiring explicit consent for research use of biospecimens is a good one, the proposal would require only a brief consent form generally agreeing to permit future research.
-In the questions section of the ANPRM there is some discussion of giving those who donate samples an opportunity to check off potential research uses that they don't want their sample used for.
+In the questions section of the ANPRM, there is some discussion of giving those who donate samples an opportunity to check off potential research uses for which they don't want their sample used.

 "What they've proposed is a very brief consent process that's open-ended in nature," Botkin says.
 "And therefore it's at substantial risk, in my opinion, of becoming a perfunctory process.
 It's just another form to sign when you come into the hospital or clinic.
 You've officially gotten their written consent, but you've not really had any sort of meaningful education or engagement about the issues."

-He's currently working on a program to educate parents about the research use of newborn blood spots, which could be delivered during prenatal visits.
+He's working on a program to educate parents about the research use of newborn bloodspots, which could be delivered during prenatal visits.
 (For more information about the education process, see story, below.)
 Botkin says this new requirement for consent should prompt institutions to beef up their education to patients about the benefits and risks of biobank research.

 "We've found that people in the general public oftentimes have a very limited understanding of what research is all about," Botkin says.
 "They have a difficult time conceptualizing what the benefits and risks are of research."

-Botkin says two issues that weren't addressed in detail in the ANPRM have some potential impact on biobanks.
-One is the notion of group harm — whether review of a research project should consider the risks to a group from which samples are taken, says Jeffrey R. Botkin, MD, MPH, associate vice president for research integrity at the University of Utah in Salt Lake City.
+Two issues that weren't addressed in detail in the ANPRM have some potential impact on biobanks.
+One is the notion of group harm: whether review of a research project should consider the risks to a group from which samples are taken, says Jeffrey R. Botkin, MD, MPH, associate vice president for research integrity at the University of Utah in Salt Lake City.

 The other is return of research results to participants.
 Botkin notes that the revised regulations would not allow a study to be exempt from review if the researcher plans to return results to participants.
 What this doesn't address, he says, is the possibility that serious results could come up in the course of a study prompting a decision to seek out the participant.